cebolamadlaba/Evolve/README.md

 ## Purpose of the document

-These instructions serves as a guide to getting the CES Solution up and running on your development machine.
+These instructions serves as a guide to getting the Evolve Assesment solution up and running on your development machine.

 ## Getting Started